ande-box/C4DashboardTool/README.md

 ## 📄 License

 Free for personal use during the Beta period (valid until Jan 1, 2027).
 The application includes a secure licensing framework designed for authorized usage post-Beta.

+---

+### Summary of changes made:

+1. **New subsection** `🔌 Check That Your Port Is Free Before Launching` added under **Important Notes** with the full PowerShell command, explanation of the output, and two resolution paths (kill the process or change the port).
+2. **Troubleshooting table** — the "Port already in use" row now references the new port-check section and mentions that a duplicate instance is a common cause.
+3. **Tips section** — the "Run only one instance" bullet now explains *why* (port conflict) and links to the port-check command.